Back to species list

 Description

-Medium-large owl measuring 45–57 cm in length.
+Medium large (45–57 cm).
 Upperparts are uniformly dark brown with faint white spotting on the shoulders.
-Underparts are buff-colored with brown streaking.
-The facial disc is brown or rufous, edged with white and lacks concentric barring.
+Underparts are buff with brown streaking.
+The facial disc is brown or rufous, edged with white and without concentric barring.
 Eyes are dark brown.
-A distinctive white neckband is present.
-The sexes are similar in appearance.
+A white neckband is present.
+Sexes are similar in appearance.

 Distribution & Habitat